luk036/ellipsoid-method/ell-review.md

     self.p = self.n
 ```

-The Cholesky decomposition offers a witness vector that certifies a matrix is not positive definite.
+The Cholesky decomposition provides a witness vector that certifies a matrix is not positive definite.
 If a matrix fails the Cholesky decomposition, it is not positive definite.
 During the decomposition process, the diagonal of the lower diagonal matrix should be calculated by finding the square root of a value, denoted as $x$.
 If $x$ is less than zero, this indicates that the matrix is not positive definite.
 This failure serves as evidence that the matrix in question is not positive definite.

-Should the Cholesky decomposition fail due to a negative diagonal element, this indicates that the leading principal submatrix up to that point is not positive definite.
-One of the standard basis vectors serves as the confirming vector.
-This basis vector comprises a 1 in the position corresponding to the failed diagonal element and zeros elsewhere.
-When this vector is pre-multiplied by the original matrix and post-multiplied by its transpose, it will yield a negative value, thus serving as a witnessing vector.
+In the event that the Cholesky decomposition is unsuccessful due to a negative diagonal element, this indicates that the leading principal submatrix up to that point is not positive definite.
+One of the standard basis vectors is used as the confirming vector.
+This basis vector includes a 1 in the position corresponding to the failed diagonal element and zeros in all other positions.
+When this vector is pre-multiplied by the original matrix and then post-multiplied by its transpose, the result will be a negative value, which serves as a witnessing vector.

 The following is the algorithm, written in Python: